 I wrote my 10 thankful happenings on the first pages of my 2018 gratitude journal.
-That way every time I open the journal, I am reminded what went well this year.
+That way every time I open the journal, I am reminded what went well last year.

 Consider gifting yourself with a regular gratitude practice in 2018 that starts with this 2017 gratitude reflection.